deepset-ai/FARM/readme.rst

 Advanced Usage
 ##############
+Once you got started with FARM, there's plenty of options to customize your pipeline and boost your models.
+Let's highlight a few of them ...

 1. Optimizers & Learning rate schedules
 ****************************************
 While FARM provides decent defaults for both, you can easily configure many other optimizers & LR schedules: